Dangiuz: Career

 In February 2021, "Grand Challenge", one of D'Angelo's artworks, was one of the first fully digital artworks sold as a non-fungible token by an Italian digital artist.
 In March 2021, upon digital art and NFTs gaining popularity due to Beeple's Everydays: the First 5000 Days sale, D'Angelo rose to prominence together with other digital artists, establishing himself in the following months as one of the most prolific digital artists selling single edition artworks (1/1s) as NFTs on the digital art platform SuperRare, along with other popular digital artists such as XCOPY and Pak.
 In June 2022 he took part in a charity auction at Christie's, with all the proceeds being donated to MAPS.
 The NFT of his artwork "Enchanter" was auctioned and sold, realizing a price of $44,100, making it the 10th most expensive NFT digital artwork of 2022 sold at a great auction house.
 In January 2023 Dangiuz stood out for releasing "A Breath of Fresh Air", an Open Edition NFT artwork that was collected 9152 times, making it the fourth highest grossing Open Edition ever and the second highest of 2023.
 Between December 2023 and January 2024 his artworks "La Siesta" and "Carnival Plaza", previously owned by 3AC, were auctioned at Sotheby's and sold: the former for an undisclosed amount, the latter for $21,540.
+On 31 December 2025 D'Angelo announced The Oathkeepers, a long-term conceptual art project centered on the durational exploration of authorship and blockchain; for the remainder of his life, the artist has committed to provide single edition collectors with a new artwork each year, on the last day of the year.